 2.1 Study area

 Kura is one of the Local Government areas of Kano State.
 It is located in the southern part of the state along Kano-Zaria express with a distance of about 35 Kilometer from the state capital.
 Geographically, it is located at latitude 11046’N and Longitude 8025’E. It covers an area of about 206 Km2 of land.
 According to 2006 population census, it has a total population of 144,601 and the projected population of 199,002 as of 2016 (NPC, 2016).
-Kura Local Government shares common boundaries with Garun-Mallam (West), Dawakin-kudu (East), Bunkure (South) and Madobi Local Government (North).
+Kura Local Government shared common boundaries with Garun-Mallam (West), Dawakin-kudu (East), Bunkure (South) and Madobi Local Government (North).
 Farming and irrigation remain the major occupations in the area.
 However many educated indigenes in the area are employed in the formal sector while others engaged in various trading activities.

 Figure 1: Map showing Kura Local Government Area